 What is Learner Driver Insurance?

 As a provisional licence holder, you can get valuable on-road experience with the help of Veygo Learner Driver.
-To be added to a friend or family member’s policy as a learner driver can be costly and could affect their No Claims Bonus if you have a bump – this cover protects them from that and keeps prices down.
 You can choose to be covered by the hour, day, week or month and you can get a quote in under 2 minutes.

 Isn’t this dual insurance?

 No. Dual insurance is when the same person has two active polices on the same vehicle.
 As long as you’re not named on the car owner’s policy, or any other policy covering the car you want to learn in, you will not affect the existing cover and it won’t be dual insurance.